Tooth Sensitivity Explained: Common Causes and How to Protect Your Smile

 Frequently Asked Questions

-Tooth sensitivity occurs when the protective enamel on your teeth wears down, exposing the underlying dentin and nerves.
+Tooth sensitivity occurs when the enamel on your teeth wears down, exposing the underlying dentin and nerves.
 Common causes include acidic foods and drinks, aggressive brushing, gum recession, cavities, and cracked or chipped teeth.